mitra0927/SpringBoot/README.md

 # SpringBoot
 Spingboot application

-How to handle request and request for API.
+How to handle POST request and Response for API.